-In honour of World Cancer Day, medical negligence specialist Rob Dempsey answers your frequently asked questions regarding missed diagnosis of cancer.
+For World Cancer Day, specialist Rob Dempsey answers your frequently asked questions regarding a missed diagnosis of cancer.

-What do the guidelines say regarding missed diagnosis of cancer?
+What do the guidelines say regarding a missed diagnosis of cancer?

 To establish negligence or breach of duty, it is necessary to show the medical team has not followed the standard approach expected of a responsible body of practitioners.
 It is often useful to turn to various guidelines to see what that standard approach should be.
 A well-publicised standard, for example, is for GPs to make an urgent two-week referral once there is a suspicion of cancer.

 What do the medical records say and how important are they regarding a delayed cancer diagnosis?